NoahAronov/NoahAronov.github.io/_pages/about.md

 ###### [Courses / Learning Paths](https://noaharonov.github.io/courses/) _is a summary of extra courses, classes, modules, and learning paths taken outside of the degree/diploma programs.
 Includes links, descriptions, and shows certifications earned for completion._

-###### [Labs / Activities](https://noaharonov.github.io/writing/) _is a summary of interactive labs and activities using virtual machines, Cisco Packet Tracer, GNS3, TryHackMe, CompTIA Certmaster, AWS CloudQuest, and more._
+###### [Labs / Simulations](https://noaharonov.github.io/writing/) _is a summary of interactive labs, games, and sims.
+Includes virtual machines, Cisco Packet Tracer, GNS3, TryHackMe, CompTIA Certmaster, AWS CloudQuest, World of Haiku, and more._

 ###### [Experience](https://noaharonov.github.io/experience/) _is a summary of experience with professional and freelance roles.
 Includes work history and independent professional experience._